pyueh-osi/Edgecmd-Docs/V1.2/Installation/Access EdgeCmd utility_1-2.md

 2. Change to the following directory: `C:\Program Files\OSIsoft\EdgeCmd`
 3. Type `edgecmd.exe` and press Enter.

    **Note:** Specify the full path when you use EdgeCmd utility on Windows.
+If you installed EdgeCmd utility in a different location, specify that path accordingly.

 ## Access EdgeCmd utility on Linux